Daniel Farhi: Early life

+Rabbinical career

+He received semikhah in February 1966 and became rabbi of the Union Libérale Israélite de France from 1967 to 1977, succeeding André Zaoui.

-On 2 June 1977, Rabbi Farhi founded the Liberal Jewish Movement of France with Roger Benarosh and Colette Kessler.
+On 2 June 1977, Farhi founded the Liberal Jewish Movement of France with Roger Benarosh and Colette Kessler.
 In 1981, he created the Jewish liberal newspaper Tenou'a.
 He strongly defended the idea that Halakha (Jewish law), must continue to be amended to keep up with societal changes so that the return of the Sanhedrin can be appropriately applied to modern times.

 Farhi was active in dialogues with Christian and Muslim groups.
 He also worked to preserve the memory of the Holocaust and was a friend of Serge and Beate Klarsfeld.
 In 1975, he became an activist within the Sons and Daughters of Jewish Deportees from France and subsequently helped to organize eight pilgrimages to Auschwitz.
-In 1990, he became involved with La Paix maintenant and, in January 2010, founded the Centre Culturel Judéo-Espagnol/Al Syete, an association which brought together different Judeo-Spanish organizations.
+In 1990, Farhi became involved with La Paix maintenant and, in January 2010, founded the Centre Culturel Judéo-Espagnol/Al Syete, an association which brought together different Judeo-Spanish organizations.